teiniker/teiniker-lectures-securitytesting/reverse-engineering/c-database-access/README.md

-# Example: Tracing System Calls
+# Example: Database Access - Tracing System Calls

 The following example shows how dynamic reverse engineering techniques can be used to analyze a client's communication with a database.